TimothyJ64/ecfr/README.md

 5. The main.py program was tested against many of the eCFR API endpoints to get a better understanding of the data structures.
 6. A Metrics and Change History will be implemented as a tree structure on the front-end.

+Please review the eCFR Agency Rule Explorer doc.
+This details my understanding of the requirements for this project.
+In all cases, review of the requirements would be hashed out in a Scrum session.
+This is on ongoing development tool...